I thought that this recent question deserved to be highlighted more:

 I would also caution against looking for something super-soft and cushy/squishy simply because you need something with a bit of “backbone” to be able to penetrate the ass.
 That first sphincter muscle, especially, can be quite stubborn for beginners on letting anything inside the ass.
 Biologically speaking, it’s not natural.
 Your rectum and sphincter are built for exit-only; when the sphincter is open, it wants to close.
 And when things come out it is much easier than putting something in.
 That’s not to say that anal play is bad or dangerous; not at all if done right.
 I’m just pointing out that it’s not the biological function de facto which is why things may seem a little tricky at first.

 If she’s taken nothing other than a single finger, I would highly suggest that no matter what else you get, you get her a warm-up dildo or two.
 Preferably two.
-The Tantus ones are the absolute best.
+The Tantus Silks are the absolute best.
 I have them both and in my opinion you cannot just jump to the medium if you’re brand new to anal.
 I was steered towards the Silk Small as a warm-up and introductory toy to my Crystal Delights plug; despite the fact that I chose their smaller plug, it was still a little too big for me to just jump right to.
 The Silk Small was amazing.
 Only after sufficient play with the Silk Small would I graduate up to the Silk Medium.
 Even after numerous play sessions, to get used to the “weird feeling”, I would still start off each time with the Silk Small as a warm-up before moving on to the Silk Medium.
 These are smooth, plain and great for getting the anus and sphincter used to having something there.
+Other small, silicone options include plugs like the Tantus Little Flirt which if you get from their “Grab Bag” section, is under $20.
+The same can be said for the Ripple Small from Grab Bag.
+Tantus Meteorite is slightly bigger than the Little Flirt, but the fun colors demand a higher price tag.
+Tantus Warm Up dildo is a newer design, and is another small 1″ option.
+This would actually be great for prostate play introduction.
+If you’re looking for something a bit more realistic in design, consider the Vixen Small Bent.
+They make one in standard Vixen silicone, and then the Spur is the soft, Vixskin option.
+That will give you a little cushion and comfort.

 Plugs that receive rave reviews from everyone are the Njoy Pure Plugs.
 I know that stainless steel can seem intimidating to a first-timer, which is why warm-up toys are imperative.
 The Pure Plug Medium though has a max diameter of 1.25″ and a nice, long thin neck.
 It’s built for comfort and to wear around for hours and hours.
 The steel might be cold at first, but you can warm it up in a bowl of *semi-warm* (not hot) tap water if you want.